yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-29-Pretty-shitty-poems.md

 or maybe it is what it is.
 He just want to stay free
 help him out, unfuck him
-As he cant go back to us, and
+As he can't go back to "us", and
-He can go back to you and me
+He can go back to "you" and "me"